-1. What is ISS' Problematic Pay Practices evaluation?
+57. What is ISS' Problematic Pay Practices evaluation?

-Pay elements that are not directly based on performance are generally evaluated on a CASE-BY-CASE basis considering the context of a company's overall pay program and demonstrated pay-for-performance philosophy.
-The list below highlights the problematic practices that carry significant weight in this overall consideration and may result in adverse vote recommendations:
+Pay elements that are not directly based on performance are generally evaluated on a CASE-BY-CASE basis considering the context of a company's overall pay program and demonstrated pay for performance philosophy.
+The list below highlights the problematic practices that carry significant weight in this overall consideration and will likely result in adverse vote recommendations:

-- Repricing or replacing of underwater stock options/SARS without prior shareholder approval (including cash buyouts and voluntary surrender of underwater options); - Excessive perquisites or tax gross-ups, including any gross-up related to a secular trust or restricted stock vesting; - New or extended agreements that provide for: - CIC payments exceeding 3 times base salary and average/target/most recent bonus; - CIC severance payments without involuntary job loss or substantial diminution of duties ("single" or "modified single" triggers); - CIC payments with excise tax gross-ups (including "modified" gross-ups).
+- Repricing or replacing of underwater stock options/SARS without prior shareholder approval (including cash buyouts and voluntary surrender of underwater options); - Excessive perquisites or tax gross-ups, potentially including any gross-up related to a secular trust or restricted stock vesting, and home loss buyouts; - New or extended executive agreements that provide for: - CIC payments exceeding 3 times base salary and average/target/most recent bonus; - CIC severance payments without involuntary job loss or substantial diminution of duties ("single" or "modified single" triggers); - CIC payments with excise tax gross-ups (including "modified" gross-ups).

-2. Would an agreement which is automatically extended (e.g., an evergreen feature) but is not modified warrant a negative vote recommendation if it contains a problematic pay practice)?
+58. Would an agreement that is automatically extended (e.g., an evergreen feature) but is not modified warrant a negative vote recommendation if it contains a problematic pay practice)?